The moment Landen stepped onto the stage, gasps swept through the crowd like a wave. Every head turned. The presentation's rhythm shattered.

 "His creepy smile is going to give me nightmares."

-"It looks like we have our volunteer to help demonstrate the Essence Reader," Celestine said.
+"It looks like we have our volunteer," she announced, gesturing to the Essence Reader beside her.

 "Aww, shit—"